-Musician Chris Cornell of Soundgarden dead at age 52
+Musician Chris Cornell of Soundgarden dies at age 52

-Rocker Chris Cornell, who gained fame as the lead singer of the bands Soundgarden and later Audioslave, has died at age 52, according to his representative.
+Rocker Chris Cornell, who gained fame as the lead singer of the bands Soundgarden and later Audioslave, has died at age 52.

-Cornell, who had been on tour, died Wednesday night in Detroit, Brian Bumbery said in a statement to The Associated Press.
+Cornell, who had been on tour, died Wednesday night in Detroit, Cornell’s representative Brian Bumbery said in a statement to The Associated Press.
 Cornell had performed a Detroit concert with Soundgarden that night.

-Bumbery called the death “sudden and unexpected” and said his wife and family were shocked by it.
-The statement said the family would be working closely with the medical examiner to determine the cause and asked for privacy.
+Bumbery called the death “sudden and unexpected” and said his wife and family are in shock.
+The statement said the family would be working closely with the medical examiner to determine the cause and have asked for privacy.

 News of Cornell’s death prompted scores of tweets expressing sadness.
 Aerosmith guitarist Joe Perry tweeted: “Very sad news about Chris Cornell today.
 A sad loss of a great talent to the world, his friends and family.
 Rest In Peace.”